 A-C

-Absorption: When the first inks are drying onto the surface of the material, it’s usually referred to as absorption.
+Absorption: When the first inks are drying onto the surface of the printed material, it’s usually referred to as absorption.

 Bleed: After paper has been printed, the inks may run over the trim marks of the paper.
 This is known as ‘bleeding.’
+Both the trim and the bleed need to be accounted for in the design stage to ensure a flawless end result.

 Bulk: A term sometimes used when describing the thickness and feel of a piece of paper.
+“Bulk” can also be used when placing an order for a high quantity of products (i.e. “ordering in bulk”).

 Coating: To reduce the risk of ink smudging after printing, a special liquid coating can be applied to the paper.
 It’s particularly beneficial for literature prints.
+At B&B Press, we’re proud to have invested in an LED UV press, which dries coatings in a matter of seconds and prevents them from shrinking (as they would with traditional printing methods), making this method of print a much better friend to the environment.

 Colour Bars: A test strip that’s printed on the waste portion of a press sheet.
 It helps to monitor and control the quality of the printed material relative to ink density, registration and dot gain.